• Skip to primary navigation

 Content knowledge test

-Content knowledge tests are a certification requirement, and ensure teacher candidates have strong content knowledge in the endorsement area they intend to teach.
+Content knowledge tests ensure teacher candidates have strong content knowledge in the endorsement area they intend to teach.
+Content knowledge tests are a certification requirement.

-Depending on the endorsement area, a candidate will either take the Washington Educator Skills Test –Endorsement (WEST-E) or the National Evaluation Series (NES).
-Teacher candidates pursuing World Language or Bilingual education endorsements are required to pass the ACTFL assessment to demonstrate that they meet the adequate level of language proficiency.
-Candidates pursuing an ASL world language endorsement have additional assessment requirements.
-School psychologists and school counselors take the Praxis II ESA.
+Depending on the endorsement area, a candidate will either take the Washington Educator Skills Test – Endorsement (WEST-E) or the National Evaluation Series (NES).
+Teacher candidates pursuing World Language or Bilingual education endorsements must meet ACTFL assessment requirements to demonstrate that they meet the adequate level of language proficiency.
+Candidates seeking an ASL world language endorsement have additional assessment requirements.
+School psychologists and school counselors take the Praxis II ESA or an approved alternative.

 Learn more about the content knowledge assessment.